 Endless Space uses "Dust", which plays a larger role in the background story but for gameplay purposes it's just that.
 It's icon even looks like a gold coin.

-Mostly played straight in Neverwinter Nights 1 but averted at one point in the original campaign with a particular vendor who only accepts "Smuggler's Coins", which you can find in loot from certain enemy and buy a limited quantity of.
+Mostly played straight in Neverwinter Nights 1, with the exception of one point in the original campaign with a particular vendor who only accepts "Smuggler's Coins", which you can find in loot from certain enemy and buy a limited quantity of.
 They're worthless everywhere else.

 Ben 10: Alien Force seems to use a sort of Galactic Credit system, though it's rarely seen.
 One episode had the team given a gold-class "credit cube" (which appears to be nothing more than a 3-cubic-inch block), which apparently has no spending limit.